+This is a great DIY project, even for beginners.
 I’m going to show you how we made them, and give you a cut list plus plenty of pictures…after they were built.
-I wish I had more process pictures to share, but we made these very quickly right before we moved, and it was just so crazy of a time.
+I wish I had more process pictures and specific bench plans to share, but we made these very quickly right before we moved, and it was just so crazy of a time.
 We were living in an apartment, all of our tools in storage, and someone very kind let us use an empty workshop at a factory to build everything for our home.
 But because we had to travel there, we rarely went together, and the pictures just didn’t happen.
 However…it’s a pretty easy plan, and I hope with the pictures and the cut list you’ll be able to see what we did.

 4×4 posts: 22 in.
 (4)

 2×4 x13 3/4 (2)

 (Affiliate links are included below for your convenience.
 If you click on a link and make a purchase, I’ll receive a small commission at no extra cost to you.)

 - –stain (this is what I used)